dfelinto/blender-manual/manual/editors/graph_editor/fcurves/introduction.rst

 Mode for the :term:`Interpolation` between the current and next keyframe.

-Interpolation
+.. rubric:: Interpolation
-^^^^^^^^^^^^^

-Constant
+:Constant:
+   .. figure:: /images/editors_graph-editor_fcurves_introduction_constant.png
+      :align: right
+      :width: 300px

+      Constant.

    There is no interpolation at all.
 The curve holds the value of its last keyframe, giving a discrete (stairway) "curve".
    Usually only used during the initial "blocking" stage in pose-to-pose animation workflows.

+:Linear:
-   .. figure:: /images/editors_graph-editor_fcurves_introduction_constant.png
+   .. figure:: /images/editors_graph-editor_fcurves_introduction_linear.png
+      :align: right
       :width: 300px

-      Constant.

-Linear
+      Linear.

    This simple interpolation creates a straight segment, giving a non-continuous line.
    It can be useful when using only two keyframes and the *Extrapolation* extend mode, to easily get an infinite straight line (i.e. a linear curve).

+:Bézier:
-   .. figure:: /images/editors_graph-editor_fcurves_introduction_linear.png
+   .. figure:: /images/editors_graph-editor_fcurves_editing_clean1.png
+      :align: right
       :width: 300px

-      Linear.

-Bézier
+      Bézier.

    The more powerful and useful interpolation, and the default one.
    It gives nicely smoothed curves, i.e. smooth animations!

-   .. figure:: /images/editors_graph-editor_fcurves_editing_clean1.png
-      :width: 300px

-      Bézier.

 .. note::